 Throughout the day, the coaches will observe your basic bike-handling, cornering and climbing skills, and pay close attention to your pacing to ensure you stay at the right level for a long endurance ride.

 Descending is a crucial skill to master if you are going to ride in the mountains.
 Our goal today is to help you make a big improvement in your ability to descend confidently.

 We begin by warming up on the climb to the col des Bordères, where we organise a descending clinic.
 Each rider has the opportunity to descend multiple times with a coach and to be videoed multiple times.
 We thus provide immediate feedback, and the video allows you to observe your own technique.

-We then continue to the col du Couraduque, where you can enjoy a well-earned coffee at the summit café.
+We then continue to the col de Couraduque, where you can enjoy a well-earned coffee at the summit café.

 From there, it is an easy descent home for lunch!

 The extended ride option is up to Hautacam, one of the toughest summit finishes at the Tour de France.
-Expect an additional 54km and almost 1500m of climbing!
+Expect an additional 36km and almost 1400m of climbing!